 At December 31, 2017, Histogenics had cash, cash equivalents and marketable securities of $8.0 million, compared to $31.9 million at December 31, 2016.
 Cash at December 31, 2017 excludes approximately $9.0 million net of expenses received in January 2018 in connection with the licensing agreement entered into with MEDINET in December 2017 and $5.9 in net proceeds from the registered direct offering completed in January 2018.

 Histogenics expects total operating expenses of between $29 million and $31 million for the year ending December 31, 2018 and believes its current cash position will be sufficient to fund its operations into the fourth quarter of 2018.

 Conference Call and Webcast Information

-A live audio webcast of the presentation will be available via the “Investor Relations” page of the Histogenics website, www.histogenics.com.
+To access a live audio webcast of the presentation on the “Investor Relations” page of the Histogenics website, please click here.
 A replay of the webcast will be archived on Histogenics’ website for approximately 45 days following the presentation.